 Morphine-Mediated Delayed Gastric Emptying and Gastric Damage Are Attenuated in IL-6 KO Mice

 To further evaluate the role of IL-6 in morphine-induced delayed gastric emptying, morphine-treated IL-6 knockout (KO)/wild-type mice were gavaged with FITC-dextran and subjected to in vivo imaging.
-A significant decrease in FITC retention in the stomach of the IL-6 KO morphine mice -was noted compared with wild-type morphine (Figure 4, C and D).
-Moreover, gastric content pH of morphine-treated IL-6 KO mice was found significantly higher compared with wild-type morphine mice (Figure 4E).
+A significant decrease in FITC retention in the stomach of the IL-6 KO morphine mice was noted compared with that in wild-type morphine mice (Figure 4, C and D).
+Moreover, gastric content pH of morphine-treated IL-6 KO mice was found significantly higher compared with that in wild-type morphine mice (Figure 4E).
 Next, to investigate whether the delay in gastric emptying and associated gastric acid accumulation resulted in gastric damage, the histology of morphine-treated IL-6 KO mice along with wild-type morphine mice was compared.
 Gastric inflammation in morphine-implanted IL-6 KO mice (Figure 4F) was found significantly attenuated.
 Hence, accumulation of gastric acid due to gastric delaying results in gastric damage.

 Morphine-Induced Gastric Pathology Is Protected by PPI (Omeprazole) through Modulation of Gastric pH and IL-6

 Next, the protective effect of omeprazole on chronic morphine-induced GI pathophysiology was investigated.
 Histologic examination of mouse gastric tissues revealed that chronic morphine treatment caused mucous depletion and loss of continuity of surface epithelium, along with distortion and erosion of surface epithelial cells in morphine-treated mice.
 Glandular atrophy and infiltration of inflammatory cells were also detected in the gastric tissues of morphine-treated mice.
 A significant increase in damage score and inflammation score was detected in the morphine group.
 Mucosal damage by morphine was rescued by omeprazole.
-Omeprazole alone treated group shows no significant gastric epithelial cell damage (Figure 6C).
+Omeprazole-alone treated group showed no significant gastric epithelial cell damage (Figure 6C).

 Opioids are the most effective drugs for pain management.
 However, the chronic use of opioids is associated with significant comorbidities, including gastrointestinal problems.
 Because of the lack of a better alternative, morphine is still considered one of the best pain management drugs clinically.